spiralizing/spiralizing.github.io/index.md

 ~~~
 \newcommand{\col}[2]{~~~<span style="color:~~~#1~~~">~~~!#2~~~</span>~~~}
 \\
 \col{purple}{**I am currently on the job market!
-I am looking for research/staff positions in either academia or industry.**}
+I am looking for Data Scientist/Data-oriented Researcher positions in either academia or industry.**}

 \col{purple}{**Checkout my resume [here!](https://github.com/spiralizing/CVResume/blob/main/Resume/AGonzalezResume.pdf)**}

 ## About me:

-I am a Research Scientist interested in diverse topics related to music, language, cognition, collective and human behavior from a statistical physics and complex systems perspective, you can find more about my research projects [here](/Research/).

-I am also a Data Science enthusiast, passionate about inference methods in interdisciplinary fields.
+I am an Interdisciplinary Data/Research Scientist interested in diverse topics related to music, language, cognition, collective and human behavior from a statistical physics and complex systems perspective, you can find more about my research projects [here](/Research/).
+I am passionate about data-oriented research and data-driven products that contribute to making a positive impact in society.
 [Here](/DataScience/) you can find some of the mini side-projects and exercises that I have done for fun in the past years.

 I like to play the cello and usually spend my free time listening to music, playing video games and playing football (soccer).